 As you might expect for a team that has been around 120 years, there are generations of fans who have watched and contributed to Cardinals baseball.
 My grandmother spoke about Jim Bottomley and the Dean Brothers coming over to the house when they lived down the street from Sportsman's Park.

-You will find groups of veteran fans who congregate to compare current players with the players from the 1940s, debate how Whitey Herzog would have managed the current club, boast of how many consecutive games they have attended and who they saw play in 1945.
+You will find groups of veteran fans who congregate to compare current players with the players from the 1940s, debate how Whitey Herzog would have managed the current club, boast of how many consecutive games they have attended and how they saw the team play in 1945.

 First things first!
 If you attend a Cardinals game and do not have an allegiance to the visiting team WEAR RED!
 You will be impressed with the sea of red while you participate with a near full house on most nights.
 In fact, even if you do have an allegiance to the visiting team, transform yourself into a Cardinals fan for the game, slip into some red and cheer with the home crowd.
 After all, it's just a game and an experience you will miss if you don't.